 An online community is a group of people with common interests or goals, interacting online.
 These are your brand’s followers!
 Your community may consist largely of followers who come to you for useful information, get what they need, and that’s it, or you may have people engaging with one another via your social media presence, in the comments section of your blog, or in a forum you’ve created.
-Whatever the purpose of your community, there are some tactics you can use to keep your community growing, positive and relevant.
+How do you build an online community?
+Here are some ideas to get you started:

 Know your customer.
 Before you can build your online community, you need to understand who your customer is, and where they are online.
 Then, you need to ask them to join you!